SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-23-whitebread-racism.md

   > &hellip;
   > "Industrial Wonder Bread-type bread was everything that the counterculture was
   > against.
 It was corporate.
 It was chemical.
 It was bland.
 It was white.
 And so it was
-  > essentially the establishment or 'the man' in bread form," said Bobrow-Strain.
+  > essentially the establishment or __'the man' in bread form__," said Bobrow-Strain.

 So&hellip; ok.
 "Whitebread racist" has some history, though it would be more accurate to call it "Wonderbread racist".
-Though the latter would probably be bait for hostile attention from the team of lawyers the company no doubt has to police such things.
+(Though the latter would probably be bait for hostile attention from the team of lawyers the company no doubt has to police such things.)

 ## The Weekend Conclusion